We are committed to respecting and protecting your privacy.

 We may collect the following data about you:

-- Details of your visits to the site and the pages that you view.
+- Details of your visits to the site, including your IP address, and the pages that you view (through cookies).
 This is anonymous data collected by Google Analytics.

 - If you contact us, we may keep a record of this correspondence.

 If you subscribe to our email newsletter, your information will be stored in the Campaign Monitor newsletter system.

 We have put in place suitable physical, electronic and managerial procedures to safeguard the information we collect.
 Any personal information is kept private and securely stored until a time it is no longer needed, or until you request that we remove it from our records.